isaranwrap/StandardizingAKI/PyPkg/docs/GettingStarted.rst

        Toy dataset shape: (9094, 6)

-The toy dataset comes with columns for the patient identifier, the encounter identifier, whether the measurement was inpatient or outpatient, the creatinine measurement and time at which the measurement was taken. ``toy.head()`` should yield something like this:
+The toy dataset comes with columns for the patient identifier, whether the measurement was taken in an inpatient or outpatient setting, the creatinine measurement and time at which the measurement was taken. ``toy.head()`` should yield something like this:

 .. csv-table::
     :file: ../doc_csvs/python/toy_head.csv